fastworkco/qa-coding-challenge/README.md

 ## Rules

-1. Please **organize, design testcase, code test scipt** and deploy your code as if it were going into production, then send us a link to the hosted repository (e.g. Github, Bitbucket...).
+1. Please **organize, design testcase, write test scipt** and deploy your code as if it were going into production, then send us a link to the hosted repository (e.g. Github, Bitbucket...).

 2. Develop automate testing using:
     - Some UI testing framework.
 Suggestion: **Robot Framework** ;